 It is important to be aware that the processes that make up the hexaflex are 'mid-level terms' and as such should be 'held lightly'.
 Remember ACT evolved alongside the psychological account of human language and cognition provided by Relational Frame Theory (RFT).
 As data from RFT provides further insights it is likely that these mid-level terms will be further revised.
 So as wider Contextual Behavior Science (CBS) develops we can expect the hexaflex and the processes within it to be refined.

 The evidence base for ACT is growing.
-As of August 2014 around 100 randomised control trials (RCTs) involving ACT had been published or were in press.
+As of October 2020 over 400 randomised control trials (RCTs) involving ACT had been published or were in press.
 See the list here.
 In certain areas, such as Chronic Pain, ACT has been classified as having a strong evidence base.
 While much of the research has been conducted in areas such a mental health, ACT is also used in other areas of human functioning such as work place settings.
 One recent review of the ACT evidence base is available here.

 There is more information about ACT on this website, for example you can download a short introductory article here.
 However the best resource for online ACT information is the official website of the Association for Contextual Behavioral Science (ACBS).
 This provides an evolving, global, online resource for those interested in ACT, RFT and other aspects of CBS.